msmithr/EvolutionaryNeuralNetwork/README.md

 0

 Would be a proper data file for logical XOR.
 The number of inputs and outputs must be pre-entered before loading the file.
+A python script is included for normalizing the inputs to these files.

 ## Parameters:
 Number of Inputs: Number of inputs in each data item